 1. Due Date

 This date is the absolute last day to pay your total current charges before a late fee is applied.
-Fortunately, your EZ Pay automatic pay will go through three days before this date, which means that late fees are pretty rare.
+Fortunately, your EZ Pay automatic pay will go through one day before this date, which means that late fees are rare.